KhioneusNevula/ElementsOfChaosMod/README.md

 * Jyoti, a rare Element found in celestial objects like Nether Stars. ?
 *

+Combined substances:
+* Dolong-Jwalamukhi: Found in obsidian.
+Has the property of allowing travel to the nether when heated.
+* Dolong-Xex: Has the property of allowing travel to the end when heated.
+* Dolong-Prithibi: Found in obsidian and bedrock.
+Has the property of allowing travel to the overworld when heated.

 # Elements in the world
 Most objects have some amount of each Element.
 Low amounts might not have effects, while high amounts might have effects--it depends on the Element in question.
 Elements combine hierarchically; a combination of two elements combines to form a complex element, with complex effects known as a **substances**.
 Elements on their own also act as substances.
-Some elements combine to form substances with unique effects; others form substances which have two independent effects.
+Some elements combine to form substances with unique new effects; others form substances which have two independent effects.
 Some things require more energy to combine and some require less energy to combine.
-This largely depends on **Essential Quality**
+This largely depends on **Essential Quality**, of which a random number are generated per world, and are named randomly; even though they are random, things which naturally occur together are hardcoded to be easier to combine than things that don't, and things which naturally occur together for items which are formed by brewing or smelting are harder to combine.